viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 1. In the [Viam app](https://app.viam.com), navigate to the [**Datasets**](https://app.viam.com/data/datasets) subtab and select the dataset you created.
 1. Select an image you want to use in your ML model.
 1. In the **Actions** pane on the right-hand side, select the **Bounding box** mode, enter a new label that describes the object in the image you want to detect, then draw a bounding box over the image on the right-hand side.

+   {{< imgproc src="/tutorials/filtered-camera-module/add-label-viam-figure.png" alt="The labels drop down menu for a selected image in the data tab, where the previously-used label 'viam-figure' is available for use" resize="600x" >}}

+   {{< imgproc src="/tutorials/filtered-camera-module/draw-bounding-box.png" alt="A selected image from the data tab, where the 'viam-figure' label has been added and a bounding box has been drawn around just the matching portion of the image " resize="600x" >}}

 1. Repeat this process for the remaining images in your dataset.
    Ensure that at least 80% of the images in your dataset are labelled, with the remaining images not containing objects to identify.
    If you want your machine to be able to identify multiple objects, you can add multiple labels per image as well.